timpamungkas/spring-microservice/documentations/spring-ms-main-guideline.md

 * Tomcat
 * Swagger + Springfox for API Documentation

+Please note that jhipster does **NOT** support [lombok](http://projectlombok.org/) and they don't want to use it.
+See [this issue](https://github.com/jhipster/generator-jhipster/issues/398). **Adding lombok library to your project will cause error when running the project!**.

 All technologies will be based on latest technology version.
 By the time this document was written, it were :

 * Java 8